overload-labs/sol/README.md

 | `undelegating` | Optional |
 | `undelegate` | Optional |

-The table above enables users to restake to any external contract without falling trap to risking malicious code.
+The table above enables users to restake to any external contract and always be able to retain the ability to undelegate.
 We will walk through the examples below of an example implementation that covers perspectives from both `Overload.sol` and and `Consensus.sol` (AVS) contract.

 ### Hooks